ChangdeDu/LLMs_core_dimensions/README.md

 ├── ...
 ```

 After that, you can run the relevant experimental analysis and figure drawing code one by one.
-The code is run in python or matlab.
-For example, if you want to reproduce Figure 2a, then you can run `draw_figure2a_step1_get_RDM48_for_models.m` and then `draw_figure2a_step2_r48_values_against_dims_retained_llm_mllm_human.m` in matlab environment.
+Each important figure in the paper is associated with one (or more) code files, and the filename indicates the index of the corresponding figure.
+For example, if you want to reproduce Figure 2a, then you can run `draw_figure2a_step1_get_RDM48_for_models.m` and then `draw_figure2a_step2_r48_values_against_dims_retained_llm_mllm_human.m` in Matlab environment.

 ## Acknowledgments